-9.1.5 THE DISTRICTS
+9.1.5 THE DISTRICTS LOCAL COUNCILS AUTHORITIES

 All districts have four levels of local councils (LCs).
 Local Councils are responsible for local policy matters, economic development, resolving local conflicts and providing orderly leadership.
 In the project-affected area, LC Is, LC IIs and LC IIIs interact directly with the affected population.
+The DLA being nearer to the project affected persons will be responsible in ensuring participation and sensitization of PAPs and being part of the Grievance Handling Committee.

 These councils will thus be able to assist during the identification of rightful property owners, and resolving compensation grievances.